+The majority of Shakespeare’s major female characters are young and involved in romantic plots that revolve around choosing a husband.
+The conflict between a father and daughter regarding who represents an ideal suitor had the potential to create serious quarrels in families, and Shakespeare repeatedly stages such quarrels in his writing.
 Two of Shakespeare’s tragedies begin with the struggle of a young female character to free herself from male control.
-In both, tragedy ensues when male power reasserts itself in the face of this minor rebellion.
 In Romeo and Juliet, Juliet sneaks out of her home to marry Romeo, and then fakes her own death to escape the husband her father has chosen for her.
-In Othello Desdemona too sneaks out at night to marry the man she has chosen against her father’s wishes.
+In Othello, Desdemona also sneaks out at night to marry the man she has chosen against her father’s wishes.
 Although these heroines free themselves from their fathers, they do not free themselves from male control altogether.
-Juliet loses her chosen husband when he is drawn into the ongoing feud between the men of his family and the men of Juliet’s family.
-When Desdemona marries, her father warns her husband Othello: “She has deceived her father, and may thee.”
+Juliet loses her chosen husband when he is drawn into the ongoing feud between the men of the Capulet and Montague families.
 Desdemona remains faithful to Othello, but her history of defying male authority makes him anxious.
-He comes to suspect her of adultery and ultimately he murders her.
+He comes to suspect her of adultery and ultimately murders her.